KZGlobalTeam/cs2kz-overlay/README.md

 ---

 ## Installation
-1. Add `-condebug -conclearlog` to your CS2 launch options.
-This tells CS2 to write console output to a log file that will be read by the Go socket.
+1. Add `-condebug -conclearlog` to your CS2 launch options and enable map overlay helper by typing !mapoverlay while in CS2KZ servers.
+This tells CS2 to write relevant console output to a log file that will be read by the Go socket.

 2. Download the latest release for your OS from the [releases page](https://github.com/KZGlobalTeam/cs2kz-overlay/releases) and extract the archive
 3. Run the binary: